chigenori053/CausalSqript/docs/calculation_category_detection_spec.md

     def detect(expr: str) -> MathCategory:
         try:
             # Reuse existing tokenizer for consistency
-            # Note: CausalScriptInputParser might need to be imported or we use a simple split/regex if dependency is heavy
+            # Note: CoherentInputParser might need to be imported or we use a simple split/regex if dependency is heavy
             # For now, assuming we can access tokens.
-            # If CausalScriptInputParser is complex, we can use a simpler tokenizer or regex.
+            # If CoherentInputParser is complex, we can use a simpler tokenizer or regex.
-            tokens = set(CausalScriptInputParser.tokenize(expr))
+            tokens = set(CoherentInputParser.tokenize(expr))
         except Exception:
             # Fallback for simple strings
             tokens = set(expr.replace("(", " ").replace(")", " ").replace(",", " ").split())